 Antonio Soberanis Gomez (1897-1975).
 A labour activist, Antonio Soberanis is regarded as the father of the Belizean labour movement.
 He came to prominence in early 1934 when he took part in a demonstration organized by the “Unemployed Brigade”.
 After this he began to hold regular public meetings in Belize City demanding work for the unemployed, while attacking the rich merchants and the colonial officials.
 In July 1934 he formed the “Labour and Unemployed Association” which conducted pickets and boycotts against business places, resulting in Soberanis being arrested and spending five weeks in jail.
 The colonial administration passed three new laws in 1935 giving the Governor extra powers and not allowing criticism of the government.
 After he was arrested again in 1935, the leadership of the movement split and weakened Soberanis influence.
 He continued to address the important social and economic problems of the day, and he is credited for taking the movement into the districts and got the entire country to think about the rights of all workers.
 In the latter part of his life Antonio Soberanis operated a barber shop.

-John Alexander Watler. was born in Monkey River, Belize, in November 6, 1938.
-He died on December 23, 2015 at the age of 77.
-John Watler has for over four decades been involved in newspaper reporting, writing short stories, poetry, plays and folklore.
+John Alexander Watler.
+Born in Monkey River, Belize, in 1938 John Watler has for over four decades been involved in newspaper reporting, writing short stories, poetry, plays and folklore.
 As a Belizean novelist, he is also considered a folk hero and is highly honored in Belize for keeping Belizean Creole culture alive at a time when it was most unpopular to do so.
 John Watler was contracted by the Ministry of Education to visit schools nationwide to inspire, motivate and lecture on Belizean culture.
 He has performed at many events as a storyteller.

 2001: “Cry Among Rainclouds”